 - No Infantile Amnesia: Donna has pretty clear memories of events that happened when she was 3 at oldest.

 - Platonic Life-Partners: That's how Robin described his relation with Wonder Girl.

-- Quest for Identity: It had been an ongoing issue for Donna since a long time.
+- Quest for Identity: Donna's curiosity about her past prior to being rescued from that fateful fire by Wonder Woman and taken to Paradise Island had been an ongoing issue for Donna for a long time.